mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

-# Some Best Practices for Building Better ML Models
+# Best Practices for Building Better ML Models

 Learning to apply best practices is the key to improve the performance of machine learning (ML) models.
 In this post, I will share some of the best practices that apply to most ML problems.
 The code snippets of this post are based on Python and PyTorch.